jcbwlkr/jcbwlkr.github.io/content/portfolio/getting-started-with-go.md

 [slides]: https://github.com/jcbwlkr/gettingstartedwithgo/raw/master/slides.pdf

 This is a talk I presented at the first [Kansas Linux Fest][klf] in March 2015.
-I gave it again that month at my company's internal roundtable again for [devICT][devict] that July.
+I gave it again that month at my company's internal roundtable and again for [devICT][devict] that July.

 <!--more-->